 That same tradition continues today.
 Our PacWhale cruise operation is 100% owned by the non-profit Pacific Whale Foundation, as are our retail Ocean Stores.
-All of the profits that we generate go to supporting Pacific Whale Foundation’s work to protect our oceans through science and advocacy, and to inspire environmental stewardship.
+All of the profits that we generate go to supporting Pacific Whale Foundation’s work to protect the ocean through science and advocacy, and to inspire environmental stewardship.

 We are a world leader in sustainable marine ecotourism.
 Since 1980, we have carried more than 6 million guests on our ocean ecotours based on nearly four decades of marine research.
 You get the latest facts and findings available because we are the ones gathering the data and conducting the studies.